petebachant/UNH-RVAT-3D-OpenFOAM/README.md

 figuring out the settings, so this case may not run as-is on all systems.

+## Usage

+  * The mesh is generated with `scripts/Allrun.pre`.
+  * The simulation is run with `scripts/Allrun.postmesh`
+  * Turbine performance can be displayed with `python scripts/perf.py`
+  * Post-processing is done with `scrips/Allrun.post`

 ## Dependencies

 ### Running

   * OpenFOAM 2.3.x
   * foamPy (available via `pip install foampy`)

 ### Post-processing

   * swak4Foam
   * [OpenFOAM 2.3.x with modified `execFlowFunctionObjects`](https://github.com/petebachant/OpenFOAM-2.3.x/tree/functionObjMeshMotion)
   * NumPy
   * matplotlib
   * pandas

 ## License